Luke-ing the Beast in the Eye: Independence – A wedding without a bride

 It’s a half prize!

-Luke Tamborinyoka is a citizen from Domboshava and a champion in the Citizens Coalition for Change ( CCC ).
-You can interact with him via his facebook page or his twitter handle @ luke_tambo.
+Luke Tamborinyoka is a citizen from Domboshava.
+Tamborinyoka , a journalist and a political scientist by profession , is a change champion in the Citizens Coalition for Change (CCC ).
+You can interact with him on his Facebook page or via his twitter handle @ luke_tambo.